Dafydd Lockyer: Return to Pontypridd

 He returned to Pontypridd in 2009 and his second tenure saw unprecedented success for the club.

 Lockyer would win another cup winner's medal in 2011 and was also named Premiership Player of the Year.
 The following season saw Pontypridd crowned Premiership champions for the first of four consecutive titles.

 During this period, Lockyer was again named Premiership Player of the Year in 2013 and won two more cup titles in 2013 and 2014.
 Lockyer would captain the side for the double winning season of 2013-2014, and also represent The Barbarians against Combined Services, Lockyer was also named Player of the Year by the Pontypridd Supporters' Club in 2015, the year Pontypridd won the WRU Challenge Cup.
 Lockyer would retain the club's captaincy until his last game in 2020.

 On 15 December 2018 Lockyer made his 350th appearance for Pontypridd.

 Retirement

-On 25 August 2021, during the enforced hiatus in Welsh rugby brought about by the COVID-19 pandemic, Lockyer announced he was stepping down from the Pontypridd squad, to focus on family and work and to end his playing days back at Abercwmboi RFC.
+On 25 August 2021, during the enforced hiatus in Welsh rugby brought about by the COVID-19 pandemic, Lockyer announced he was stepping down from the Pontypridd squad, to focus on family, his partner Kelly, and work and to end his playing days back at Abercwmboi RFC.